 I found a placement with a team for whom equal opportunities and volunteer involving policies were more than just written statements.
 The staff were approachable and friendly and the atmosphere was always warm, positive and inclusive.
 Volunteers contributed hugely to the organisation and our work was always recognised and celebrated.
 Flexible working hours was a key factor in enabling me to fulfill my role.
 I received ongoing training and absorbed as much as I could about good volunteer management practice.

 In this culture, my condition was never an issue.
-I disclosed it to my volunteer supervisor some months after starting my role, when an opportunity naturally presented itself and it felt right.
-I wasn’t always mentally well but I continued to attend consistently and my work was never affected.
+I disclosed it to my volunteer supervisor after starting, when an opportunity naturally presented itself and it felt right.
+I wasn’t always mentally well but continued to attend consistently and my work was never affected.
 On the one occasion I was unable to make it in, it felt liberating to be able to be honest and not to pretend I had a cold.

 I have my volunteering mojo back!